Hamid701/Hamid701.github.io/_portfolio/portfolio-3.md

 ### The Data Source

-Our journey began with a dataset of over 20,000 Italian rental listings from Kaggle (https://www.kaggle.com/datasets/tommasoramella/italy-house-prices).
+Our journey began with a dataset of over 12,000 Italian rental listings from [Immobiliare.com](https://www.immobiliare.it/vendita-case/milano/?criterio=rilevanza) (https://github.com/bugasss/italy-house-pricing?tab=readme-ov-file).
 This comprehensive collection of rental data was scraped from major Italian real estate platforms, providing us with a rich foundation for our analysis.

 Each listing included details like:
 - Location (region, city)